Lavalleja Department

 Lavalleja (/es/; /es/) is a department of Uruguay.
 Its capital is Minas.
 It is located in the southeast of the country, bordered to the north by the department of Treinta y Tres to the east with Rocha, to the south with Canelones and Maldonado, and to the west to Florida.

 The department is named in honor of Brigadier Juan Antonio Lavalleja, who had distinguished military and political action in the country's independence.

 History

-The department was created on June 16, 1837, with part of Cerro Largo and Maldonado departments.
-It was first named as Minas.
+The department was created on June 16, 1837, from parts of the Cerro Largo and Maldonado departments.
+It was first named Minas.
 In March 1888, it was asked that the Chamber of Deputies raised the settlement hierarchy of the village of Minas to be a town and to change the department's name to Lavalleja.
 The first was approved.
 From then, and until December 26, 1927, when the name was changed to Lavalleja, widespread debates about the matter were held.
 There was political will to designate a department under the name of the head of the Liberation Crusade, but not at the expense of Minas, even considering creating a new department named Lavalleja, being rejected afterwards.